How To Ship Automated Grain Cooling Modules

 Material Selection and Construction

-Use strong materials like plywood (meeting ISPM 15 standards for international shipping) or steel for crating.
-The crate design must protect the module from impacts, vibrations, and moisture.
-Weatherproofing is crucial.
+Use robust materials such as plywood (meeting ISPM 15 standards for international shipping) or steel for crating.
+The crate design must effectively protect the module from impacts, vibrations, and moisture exposure during transit.
+Weatherproofing is crucial, especially for long sea voyages.

 Industry Standards

-Follow relevant industry standards, such as ISPM 15 for wood packaging, for international compliance.
+Adhere to relevant industry standards, such as ISPM 15 for wood packaging, to ensure international compliance and prevent delays at customs.

 Documentation